 Students with visual impairments face unique challenges both in everyday life and education.
-Thanks to the technology, there’s a possibility to develop a wide range of tools, devices, and strategies that help learners with everyday tasks.
+Thanks to technology, there’s a possibility to develop a wide range of tools, devices, and strategies that help learners with everyday tasks.
 Such an approach allows them to accomplish questions that would otherwise require the help of other people or be barely doable.

 Assistive technologies include software and hardware that help people with different types of disabilities to break the barriers and reach better results in education and other spheres of life.
 In this article, we’ll consider why assistive technologies matter and how they help students with visual impairment.
 Also, we’ll take a look at some examples of software systems and applications designed to help students with visual impairments.